-- 6.14 The Clerk to the Independent Complaint Panel will write within 10 school days of the Independent Complaint Panel Hearing to the:

-- complainant;

-- the school's representative;

-- Any person complained about;

-The letter will identify the issues complained about, and will confirm the Independent Complaint Panel's findings of fact and recommendations, if any, with reasons.
-The letter will also confirm that if the complainant believes that this Complaints Policy does not comply with the Regulations, or that the school has not followed the procedure outlined in this Complaints Policy, the complainant may refer their complaint to the Education and Skills Funding Agency for consideration.

-6.15 The Clerk to the Independent Complaint Panel will also ensure that a copy of the Independent Complaint Panel's findings and recommendations are made available on the school's premises for inspection by the trust, the Local Governing Body and the Headteacher/Head of School.
+- 6.14 The Clerk to the Independent Complaint Panel will write within 10 school days of the Independent Complaint Panel Hearing to the: - complainant; - the school's representative; - Any person complained about; - The letter will identify the issues complained about, and will confirm the Independent Complaint Panel's findings of fact and recommendations, if any, with reasons.
+The letter will also confirm that if the complainant believes that this Complaints Policy does not comply with the Regulations, or that the school has not followed the procedure outlined in this Complaints Policy, the complainant may refer their complaint to the Education and Skills Funding Agency for consideration. - Copies of the minutes of the Independent Complaints Panel will also be issued to the complainant on request. - 6.15 The Clerk to the Independent Complaint Panel will also ensure that a copy of the Independent Complaint Panel's findings and recommendations are made available on the school's premises for inspection by the trust, the School Standards Committee and the Headteacher.